 And so I hope you enjoy my take on the Walls of CCLP4.
 I enjoyed making these levels quite a bit, as my totally-for-real-this-time last MS and Lynx compatible CC1 set.
 I expect to still pull out CC1 for MS or Lynx only shenanigans, as there's still some interesting space to be explored with both, but I think it's finally about time to move onto CC2.

 As for the uploaded files, "1.0" is the CCLP4 ordered version of the set that has been uploaded to pieguy's site.
 There is no difficulty curve or content balancing here, and all untimed levels have been changed to have a time limit of 1000 seconds, to allow score reporting there.
 This version will also not be updated once scores are reported just so I don't have to update multiple sets- and it's interesting to be able to see a level before and after a fix is applied (I hope no fixes are necessary).
 The version with underscores is the one I have in my data folder and will receive updates as necessary, and is sorted roughly by difficulty order.
 This is the recommended one to play!

-Fixed 2 busts in Candid Friend.
+Fixed a bust in Terrace Village.
 This change is reflected only in the difficulty ordered version of the set, as every level for the CCLP4 order has a score report now and will not be receiving further updates for that reason.